Ficool

 The two stared at one another for a short moment.

-A smell swept over them.
+Then a smell swept over them.

-As they passed near the kitchen again, their pace slowed to a few steps at a time.
+As they passed near the kitchen again, their pace slowed to only a few steps at a time.

 More people had gathered there around the cook.